Interactive Simulations with JSPlotly

 Where

-• Vm = reaction rate limit (in books, maximum rate);
+• Vm = limiting velocity of the reaction (in books, maximum velocity);

-• Kic = inhibitor dissociation equilibrium constant for competitive model;
+• Kic = inhibitor dissociation equilibrium constant for the competitive model;

-• Kiu = inhibitor dissociation equilibrium constant for incompetitive model
+• Kiu = inhibitor dissociation equilibrium constant for the uncompetitive model

 Suggestion: